tschallacka/npm-2d-bounding-box/README.md

 ### simple 2d bounding box library

-Currently this is unpublished on npm as this is still not finished.
+Note, this is still in alpha and may contain lots and lots of bugs.

-If you found this by google, congrats, you can be an alpha tester.
+Please make an issue if you encounter a bug.

 To use it: